openshift/enhancements/enhancements/cloud-integration/tokenized_auth_enablement_operators_on_cloud.md

 parsing the Subscription objects.
 Ensures admin signs off that cloud resources are provisioned and working as intended before an operator upgrade.

-Operator team/ Operator SDK changes: Follow new guidelines for allowing for the operator to work on an STS enabled.
+Operator team/ Operator SDK changes: Follow new guidelines for allowing for the operator to work on STS enabled cluster.
-New guidelines would include changing CRD to add CredentialRequest references and putting those referenced [@jharrington22 need help turning these bullet items into concrete steps]
+New guidelines would include the following to use CCO Token mode:

+- changing CRD to add CredentialRequest references and putting those referenced
-- CredentialRequests into a defined directory in the bundle.
+- CredentialRequests into a defined directory in the bundle
-- ServiceAccount annotated:
-- ServiceAccount annotation: Projected ServiceAccount volume but not the Secret
+- add the projected ServiceAccount volume to deployment;
-- Annotate with Role ARN and it projects the Volume
-- Provide CredentialsRequest, but that needs to have ARN added to it.
-- Search for ENV variable (new one) that goes on a Subscription
-- Template it into CredentialsRequest (RoleARN, etc)
+- handle the Secret themselves (like today’s CCO Mint mode, read and use the credentials in the Secret whose name they know from the CredentialsRequest and is in the same Namespace)

-Guidance to operator authors to structure controller code to alert on missing cloud credentials, not crash.
+- Guidance to operator authors to structure controller code to alert on missing cloud credentials, not crash.

 SDK to support this new template.
 SDK to validate and in particular: alert on any permission changes between operator versions.